PIN Price Hits $0.0484 (PIN)

 Buying and Selling PIN

-It is usually not presently possible to purchase alternative cryptocurrencies such as PIN directly using US dollars.
-Investors seeking to trade PIN should first purchase Bitcoin or Ethereum using an exchange that deals in US dollars such as Changelly, Coinbase or Gemini.
-Investors can then use their newly-acquired Bitcoin or Ethereum to purchase PIN using one of the exchanges listed above.
+It is usually not possible to buy alternative cryptocurrencies such as PIN directly using U.S. dollars.
+Investors seeking to trade PIN should first buy Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Changelly, Gemini or GDAX.
+Investors can then use their newly-acquired Bitcoin or Ethereum to buy PIN using one of the aforementioned exchanges.

 Receive News & Updates for PIN Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for PIN and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.